robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0012/README.md

 # ACS-85-0012

 Random LFO PWM out with glide

 ## Overview

 PWM LFO Output with glide.

 Similar output to Psycho LFO.
 Output is PWM so a Low pass filter is needed.

 The glide is achieved by averaging previous values.

-Consider in your design if you want to try this glide or build the glide into the Low Pass Filter that you pretty much need anyway.

 The random value is determined from a LFSR [Linear Feedback Shift Register](https://github.com/robstave/ArduinoComponentSketches/wiki/LFSR)

 ## Pinout